 As such, for heavy haul freight where weight is a real concern, engineering surveys are necessary to ensure that every man-made structure in its path can rise to the challenge.

-More than anything else, safety is important in the heavy haul world and the engineers that provide these services are key to keeping everyone safe.
+More than anything else, safety is important in the heavy haul world and the engineers providing these services are key to keeping everyone safe.

-That said, the price of these services can be hefty as they require a very fine level of expertise and a large time commitment on behalf of their provider.
-Additionally, in states where only a limited number of firms are approved to provide engineering transportation services, the costs associated with this expertise rise.
+That said, the price of these services can be hefty as they require a very fine level of expertise and a large time commitment from the companies providing them.
+Additionally, in states where only a limited number of firms are approved to provide engineering transportation services, the cost of employing this expertise rises.

 Always expect to pay more when engineering services are necessary and when they are, these costs are unavoidable.